 Mysore is the traditional way to learn Ashtanga Yoga, as taught at the KPJAYI in Mysore, India.
-Students gradually learn and memorize the sequence, practicing at their own pace, with individual instruction and adjustments from the teacher as needed.
+Students gradually learn and memorise the sequence, practicing at their own pace, with individual instruction and adjustments from the teacher as needed.
 New postures are taught one by one as and when the student is ready.
 This method allows for students of all levels, from beginners to advanced, to quietly practice side by side in the same class.
 A regular commitment to Mysore style practice is the best and most rewarding way to benefit from the ashtanga system of yoga.
 Most students who commit to a regular Mysore practice never look back!

-Suitable for: Students of ALL levels who are willing to commit to a minimum of one month (at least twice a week), however, where possible, complete beginners should attend a beginners course or an ‘intro to ashtanga’ workshop first.
+Suitable for: Students of ALL levels who are willing to commit to a minimum of one month (at least twice a week), however, where possible, complete beginners should attend a beginners course or an ‘intro to mysore’ workshop first.
 Visiting students with an existing practice are welcome to drop in.

 MYSORE ETIQUETTE The following is a list things we ask students to keep in mind when attending Mysore class.